 In the SMRC region the Cities of Melville, Kwinana, Cockburn and Fremantle and well as the Town of East Fremantle take part.

 Following the amazing success of Garage Sale Trail over recent years, one big day of garage sales becomes a weekend!
-Shoppers and sellers can now participate on Saturday 21 October, Sunday 22 October or both!
+Shoppers and sellers can now participate on Saturday 20 or Sunday 21 October 2019 or both!

 To find out more visit the Garage Sale Trail website.